We are on vacation until Monday July 23rd. Sorry for the inconvenience.

 - No control over the convection or cooling fans

-- Current spikes as all all elements are turned on or off
+- Current spikes as all the elements are turned on or off

 Here all the heat comes from the bottom, which is great for keeping heat away from sensitive components.
 Unfortunately:

-- Lead-free reflow is not possible.
+- High-temperature lead-free reflow is not possible.
 You'll burn the PCB long before the solder reflows.

 - No good automation means you need to keep a close eye on the reflow.